mesosphere/dcos-docs-site/pages/dkp/kommander/1.3/projects/platform-services/platform-services-catalog/kudo-cassandra/index.md

 See [Available Parameters](#available-parameters) to get the full list of current parameters as a file.

-Apply the desired updates in `cassandra-params.yml` via the KUDO CLI:
+Apply the desired updates in `cassandra-params.yml` using the KUDO CLI:
 ```
 kubectl kudo update -n test-project-zc6tc --instance=cassandra -P cassandra-params.yml
 ```